cdrice26/chefdeck/README.md

 ## Configuration

-You'll need copies of both this and the [Python API](https://github.com/cdrice26/chefdeck-python-api).
+You'll need the repo cloned.
 You'll then need to configure the following environment variables:

 - `SUPABASE_URL` - URL of your supabase database.
 You can use the sql scripts in the db folder to set up the tables and procedures.
 - `SUPABASE_ANON_KEY` - Your supabase anon key.